top of page

 To solve the problem, we must go beyond building more homes.
 We must unwind the regulatory sediment that has buried opportunity—layer by well-meaning layer—since the 1970s.

-6. China’s Economic Opening
+7. China’s Economic Opening

 Deng Xiaoping’s rise in 1978 marked a decisive break from Maoist central planning.
 Though gradual, the shift toward “socialism with Chinese characteristics” laid the foundation for China’s manufacturing boom, global supply chains, and today’s geopolitical power struggle.
 Globalization as we know it began in a quiet pivot behind the Great Wall.

-7. The Birth of Environmental Consciousness
+8. The Birth of Environmental Consciousness

-With the founding of the EPA (1970) and the first Earth Day, environmental policy became institutionalized.
-Laws like the Clean Air Act and Clean Water Act embedded long-term thinking into public governance.
-What began as activism became regulation—and now underpins everything from ESG investing to carbon markets.
+With the founding of the EPA in 1970 and the first Earth Day, environmental policy moved from protest signs to permanent institutions.
+Landmark laws like the Clean Air Act and Clean Water Act delivered measurable gains—cutting airborne pollutants, improving water quality, and embedding long-term ecological thinking into public governance.

 Today’s World, Rooted in the 1970s